 - Overhead lines at 400 kV;

-- Overhead line at 220 kV;
+- Overhead lines at 220 kV;

 - Conventional substation bay at 400 kV; and

 - Transformer with primary at 400 kV.

-48 According to the fourth Additional Provision of Circular 5/2019, for 2020 the RoR has been established as 6.0033% for the first year of the first RP in which this methodology applies (2020).
+&lt;sup>46 According to the fourth Additional Provision of Circular 5/2019, for 2020 the RoR has been established as 6.0033% for the first year of the first RP in which this methodology applies (2020).

-49 Asset considered as unique facility.
+&lt;sup>47 Asset considered as unique facility.

 For assets considered as unique facilities, O&M remuneration is based on the value of operation and maintenance established in the uniqueness request and a beta factor that allows its adjustment to the actual cost.
 This parameter takes a value of one in the first year and can be adjusted from the second year onwards, according to the information provided by the transmission agent to CNMC.
-In no case can the O&M remuneration for unique assets be higher than 25% of the value of operation and maintenance established in the uniqueness request.
+In no case can the O&M remuneration for unique assets be higher than 25% of the value of O&M established in the uniqueness request.